Skip to content

 The National Roadmap to Improve the Health and Mental Health of Autistic People 2025-2035, recommends that mental health professionals take proactive steps to avoid diagnostic overshadowing, including training on common co-occurring health conditions.

-Research on autistic/ADHD people’s experience of their physical health and accessing mental health services.
+• Research on neurodivergent people’s experience of their physical health and accessing mental health services.

-This webinar has been created for counsellors, psychotherapists, psychologists, and social workers supporting autistic and ADHD participants in therapy; however, anyone from the community is welcome to attend.
+This webinar has been created for counsellors, psychotherapists, psychologists, and social workers supporting neurodivergent participants in therapy; however, anyone from the community is welcome to attend.

 Wednesday, 25th March 7pm-8pm AEDT

-A recording of the webinar will be available for 60 days
+A recording of the webinar will be provided after the event and will be available for viewing for 60 days.

 Pay as you can: